wp-plugins/events-manager/readme.txt

 * event spaces show as blank rather than 0 on input form (aesthetic change in line with the field help text)
 * added alphabetical ordering to category and countries ddms in search form and admin event categories ddm
 * fixed XSS vulnerabilities (more info tbd)
+* fixed em_is_category_page() and added check for specific categories (like is_tax() second parameter), added em_is_tag_page() with checks for specific tags
+* added #_EVENTPRICERANGEALL and fixed #_EVENTPRICERANGE showing if booking closed but unavailable tickets set to true (docs need revising)
+* improved speed of event shortcode by adding global event object
+* added ordering of locations by name and other location table fields in event queries such as events_list shortcode
+* added some missing classes to event form 'when' section

 = 5.3.3 =
 * changed taxonomy pages to use is_tax() to check whether page is a taxonomy page, rather than checking the $wp_query object